bhojak/MovieList/README.md

 # MovieList
 The MovieDB API based project on Kotlin MVVM architecture + Coroutines + Koin - dependency injection

+Where we have 2 main use cases:

+* Get a list of movies.
+* Show details for an specific clicked movie.

 ## How to build on your environment
 // replace this line in the App build file